 Better safe than sorry: legal guidelines for influencer marketing

 With the increasing use of influencer marketing in 2017, the Federal Trade Commission (FTC) introduced some endorsement guidelines.
 Officially, these guidelines only apply in the United States.
-But prepare for a stricter regulation to spread to other countries too.
-Better be safe than sorry, right?
+Prepare for a stricter regulation to spread to other countries.
+Better safe than sorry, right?

 Up to 93 percent of paid endorsements remain undisclosed by both brands and influencers.
 In 2017, the FTC already filed a case against individual influencers who failed to disclose ownership ties for paid sponsorship promotions.